19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Lesser Curse.md

 Propose some curse.
 The affected creature chooses whether to suffer the effect you proposed or be [Exhausted](../../../../Game%20Procedures/Conditions/Exhausted.md) for the duration.

-- This exhaustion does not go away from [Resting](../../../../Game%20Procedures/Exploration/Resting.md).
+- This exhaustion is not removed by [Resting](../../../../Game%20Procedures/Exploration/Resting.md).
-- Creatures typically only have HP for ease of accounting, so this simply means that they will fall [Unconscious](../../../../Game%20Procedures/Conditions/Unconscious.md) upon taking any damage.
+- Creatures typically only have HP for ease of accounting, so this simply means that they will fall [Unconscious](../../../../Game%20Procedures/Conditions/Unconscious.md) if they take subsequent damage.

 If the creature is [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 5 or higher, they can make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 16 [Wisdom](../../../../Player%20Characters/Chosen%20Statistics/Wisdom.md) check to resist this spell.